AlexsLemonade/refinebio/workers/README_DATASET.md

 metadata_list <- fromJSON(file = "aggregated_metadata.json")
 ```

-In Python, we can read in the metadata json like so:
+In Python, we can read in the metadata JSON like so:

 ```
 import json